imDarshanGK/DeFogify/README.md

 ## Live Demo

-You can try the dehazing app live at ``Hugging Face``:
+- Try the dehazing app live on Hugging Face:

 [Visit DeFogify in 🤗 space](https://huggingface.co/spaces/MLap/deFogify)

 ## Installation

 Ensure you have the required Python packages installed.
-You can find the dependencies listed in the `requirements.txt` file.
+Dependencies are listed in the `requirements.txt` file.

 To install the required packages, use: